SQL Server Performance Tuning

 Introduced within SQL Server 2005, SQL Dynamic Management Views (DMVs) are significant features of SQL Server.

-Several DMV provide data about execution plans, query stats, recent queries, and so on.
+Several DMVs provide data about execution plans, query stats, recent queries, and so on.

 These can be used together to determine what is going on with a SQL Server instance.

-In this post, I will list some useful queries for DMVs in SQL Server that may help you identify where your resources have been spent and much more.
+In this post, I will list some useful DMV queries that may help you identify where your resources have been spent and much more.

 Note: the DMV queries below apply to SQL Server 2014 (12.x) and later versions.

-If storage access is reduced, then SQL needs less CPU, and the duration of the query improves.
+If storage access is reduced, then SQL needs less CPU, and the query duration improves.

 SELECT TOP (10) DB_NAME(t.[dbid]) AS [Database]